 Chewing and sucking input that the mouth receives is extremely calming and organising for the sensory system.
 It helps children to concentrate, attend, listen, participate and learn more.

 Some of the younger children we work with enjoy mouth games like blowing bubbles or whistles.
 In the classroom environment or throughout the day however a portable resource may be more appropriate.
 There is an increasingly amazing range of cool tools for supporting oral sensory seekers, many of which are very subtle / commercial and so do not make kids "stand out" if this is a concern particularly in a mainstream setting.
+We've come a long way since we started working with kids in the early 2000s!

 Another resource that is worth a mention and that we absolutely love especially for kids who tend to chew on their pens and pencils is the pencil topper.
 These handy toppers fit over the top of the child's pen or pencil and can be chewed on all day long and come in a variety of strengths.